What Drives Glass Railing Cost in Toronto? The Complete Guide

 PricingFebruary 5, 2025

 Glass railings are the most requested upgrade for Toronto decks, balconies, and porches.
-But pricing varies wildly — from $130/ft to $400/ft — depending on the system, glass type, and installer.
+But pricing varies wildly between projects — and between installers — depending on the system, glass type, and who is doing the work.
 Here's what actually drives the cost.

 What Affects the Price?